-Do not include the standard library directory in the list of directories searched for compiled interfaces (see option -I).
+Do not include the standard library directory in the list of directories searched for compiled interface files (.cmi), compiled object code files (.cmo), libraries (.cma), and C libraries specified with -cclib -lxxx.
+See also option -I.

 -o exec-file

 Specify the name of the output file produced by the compiler.
 The default output name is a.out under Unix and camlprog.exe under Windows.
 If the -a option is given, specify the name of the library produced.
 If the -pack option is given, specify the name of the packed object file produced.
 If the -output-obj option is given, specify the name of the output file produced.
 If the -c option is given, specify the name of the object file produced for the next source file that appears on the command line.